 IDTANA is the heartbeat of Irish dance across the continent, uniting certified teachers to preserve and promote this cherished art form.
 With a focus on education, competition, and cultural connection, the organization supports dancers from beginner jigs to championship reels.
 It hosts major events like the North American Irish Dance Championships and fosters excellence through rigorous standards.
 Rooted in tradition but always looking ahead, IDTANA keeps the spirit of Irish dance thriving.
 Graceful, global, and proudly Gaelic.

-620 F Street NW Ste 747
+620 F Street NW Ste 747, Washington DC

 The Washington Ireland Program empowers emerging leaders from diverse backgrounds to foster peace and prosperity in Northern Ireland and Ireland through innovative programs and community engagement.